Step-by-Step Deadfire Modding Tutorial and Tools

 3. Online UUID Generator

-Because I won’t just show you editing the data but also create new entry, my brain needs help creating dozens digit of random numbers.
+Because I won’t just be showing you how to edit the data but also how to create new entries, my brain needs assistance generating dozens of random numbers.

-Beside those tools, let me put the link on some references that you may need to create your own mod.
+In addition to these tools, I’ll include links to some references you might need to create your own mod.

 4. Modding Thread on Official Obsidian Forum

-Here, you could ask the others or just read to find new information on modding Deadfire.
-It’s not as active as Gameplay and Story threads though.
+Here, you can ask others or simply read to find new information about modding Deadfire.
+It’s not as active as the Gameplay and Story threads, though.

 5. Nexus Mods for Mods Collection

-If you are too lazy to create your own mod, you could pick from hundreds of mods here.
-However, I put it here so you can use it as references to make a new mod too by looking at the files created by the others.
+If you’re too lazy to create your own mod, you can choose from hundreds of mods here.
+However, I included it as a reference to help you make a new mod by examining the files created by others.

 6. Mod Documentation from Obsidian

-I think it needs better structure to make it easier to find information.
-However, this is place is a must if you want to step into an advanced stage of Deadfire modding.
+I believe it needs better organization to make information easier to find.
+Nevertheless, this place is essential if you want to advance to the next level of Deadfire modding.

 Deadfire Modding Tutorial